helix-foundation/currency/CONTRIBUTING.md

 ```

 #### Coverage reporting
-Our coverage reporting toolchain works by inserting events into the solidity
+Eco's coverage reporting toolchain works by inserting events into the solidity
 code, and not all functionality is supported.
-To make this possible we use the
+To make this possible the
-`run-cover.sh` script to run the coverage tools in an isolated environment and
+`run-cover.sh` script is used to run the coverage tools in an isolated environment and
 apply some code changes to account for deficienies.

 You can run the coverage suite with `npm run coverage`.
 It produces two coverage